 The building also has a green roof, which reduces the internal temperature and the use of air conditioner (and, consequently, energy consumption) and provides acoustic isolation, in addition to absorbing toxic substances and releasing oxygen into the atmosphere, helping reduce urban pollution.
 Another differential is a bike racks with charging stations.

 The Company’s office building in São Paulo is self-sustainable and certified with the silver Core Shell Leed (Leadership in Energy and Environmental Design) award granted by the Green Build Council.
 The building’s windows are designed to lower internal temperatures, thus reducing energy consumption, and other sustainable initiatives include rainwater reuse, full sewage treatment, bike racks and charging stations for electric vehicles.

 IRB manages all its recyclable waste, having hired a specialized firm to collect and properly dispose of the materials, including necessary landfill disposals.
 A recycling cooperative also participates in this effort.
 IRB also stores and properly disposes of garden waste; it uses a specific storage area and has hired a specialized firm to collect and properly dispose of this material.

 Another initiative carried out by the Company is the recycling of coffee capsules, which are dropped in special disposal containers next to all coffee machines.
 Thus, IRB seeks to reduce the waste impact caused by this object, which has become an issue in recent years.

 Use of natural resources

 - To save water, for example, the Company installed toilets with different outflow levels.

-The Company’s headquarters in Rio de Janeiro also received new lighting after the building’s retrofit project.
-Currently, 98% of lightbulbs are LED (light-emitting diodes), which are more efficient than conventional lamps.
-The building also has power-generating solar panels.
+- The Company’s headquarters in Rio de Janeiro also received new lighting after the building’s retrofit project.
+Currently, 98% of light bulbs are LED (light-emitting diodes), which are more efficient than conventional bulbs.